gerstner-hub/xwmfs/README.md

  |--------> events: Produces one line for each event related to the wm
  |                    directory.
 Each line will consist of the basename of the
  |                    file that changed
- |--------> parent: Returns the window ID of the parent window of this window.
+ |--------> desktop_names: Returns the names of the existing virtual desktops
- |                  Note that this window might not be known by xwmfs, because
- |                  it can be a "pseudo window", a decoration window created
- |                  by the window manager or similar.
-Use the parameter
- |                  --handle-pseudo-windows to also display these kind of
- |                  windows in xwmfs.
-Contains 0 for the root window.
+ |                         one name per line.
 -selections: A directory containing files that allow access to the X server
  |           selection buffers also known as clipboard buffers
  |